Philamand/AutoBacklog/README.md

 If you use Umami, do not forget to add the script tag in the base.html.

 Then run `docker compose up` and `docker compose run autobacklog uv run manage.py rundramatiq`.
 After the first run, be sure to run `docker compose run autobacklog uv run manage.py makemigrations`, `docker compose run autobacklog uv run manage.py migrate` and `docker compose run autobacklog uv run manage.py collectstatic`

+### Admin Setup

+In the admin, head to Psn accounts and add a PSN account with it's NPSSO to be able to access tha PlayStation API.

+Then, downlad the `json/All_Titles.json` file from this repository: https://github.com/andshrew/PlayStation-Titles/tree/main/Json and import it in the Play station titles section of the admin.